karthikindia/spreed-bigbluebutton/README.md

 Reload your browser, clear your cache, etc. and you can now start calls with BBB

+## Debugging

+1. Is the iframe loading when you start a call in the Talk app --> If not you are still using the old App
+2. You are getting a blank iframe --> are you sure you properly setup `bbb_secret` and `bbb_server` parameters?

 ## TODO

 Needless to say, help wanted

-1. (Maybe) Use original internal signaling server in file-side video chat -- if not, we need to remove TURN / STUN from settings (maybe even external signaling server)
-2. Add the 2 parameters in the admin settings (and change code to load app parameters)
+1. Add the 2 BBB parameters (server and key) in the admin settings of this App instead of config.php
-3. Change name of this app
+2. Change name of this app -- recommended: 'Talk with BigBlueButton'
-4. Publish to apps store
+3. Publish to apps store under new name
-5. Change the name of a guest (if possible) in BBB if a user changes it in this App -- haven't checked the API yet so not sure if feasible

 If you need a BBB server for testing, please PM me.

 ## Please don't

 1. Ask for help to setup your BBB server -- out of scope.
 If you are having issues read the docs or look for a third-party provider
+2. Ask for help before you go through the debuggin steps above
-2. Criticize this work needlessly -- it was done to serve a purpose (for example, we did not add the doc above the new functions, later ...)
+3. Criticize this work needlessly -- it was done to serve a purpose (for example, we did not add the doc above the new functions, later ...)
-3. Ask us to add your must-have features for you -- we are sharing this in the hopes that it is useful and welcome good PRs; so there is no reason you can't do it yourself or pay someone else
+4. Ask us to add your must-have features for you -- we are sharing this in the hopes that it is useful and welcome good PRs; so there is no reason you can't do it yourself or pay someone else

 > Original README below this line